Restoration of the Great Silk Road

 (Middle Corridor)

 Azerbaijan, favorably located at the crossroads of Europe and Asia, has implemented a number of projects aimed at enhancing the competitiveness of the Middle Corridor passing through its territory.
 On February 7, 2007, the Agreement on the construction of the Baku-Tbilisi-Kars railway, an important component of Eurasia’s transport map, was signed in Tbilisi at the initiative of President of the Republic of Azerbaijan Ilham Aliyev.
 In November of the same year, the foundation stone of the railway line was laid in Marabda, Georgia.
 In July 2008, the groundbreaking ceremony for the construction of the Kars-Georgian border section was held in the city of Kars.
-A 504-km section of the 850-km Baku-Tbilisi-Kars railway passes through the territory of Azerbaijan, a 263-km section through Georgia and 79-km section through Turkiye.
+The Baku-Tbilisi-Kars railway has a total length of approximately 850 kilometers, with more than 500 kilometers passing through Azerbaijan's territory.

 The Baku-Tbilisi-Kars railway launched on October 30, 2017, represents a reconstruction of the ancient Silk Road on steel highways, providing transport links between East and West as part of the Middle Corridor.